opendocsg/slw-judgments-backfill/2010_SGCA_29/report.md

 22     The Judge found that Koh was not the beneficial owner of the Property because he had not satisfactorily explained why he did not: (a) have possession of the SSCT, (b) pay the outgoings, (c) have the keys to the Property, (d) use the Property or even rent out the Property, and (e) move Maigawaty into the Property.
 It followed that if Koh did not own the Property beneficially, someone else did, and, in the Judge’s view, that person was Tay Juhana because he controlled the Sambu Group.

 23     With respect, we cannot agree with this conclusion for a number of reasons.
 The first is that none of the Appellants gave evidence to contradict the evidence of Koh that Tay Juhana had told Koh that a property in Stevens Court would be given to him.
 The Appellants who were parties in this action, _viz_ , First Grade and Inhil, rested their allegations on a submission of no case to answer.
-The law on such a submission is established (see _Lim Swee Kiang and another v Borden Co (Pte) Ltd and others_ [2005] 4 SLR(R) 141 and the authorities cited therein).
+The law on such a submission is established (see _Lim Swee Kiang and another v Borden Co (Pte) Ltd and others_ <span class="citation">[2005] 4 SLR(R) 141</span> and the authorities cited therein).
 The Judge found that Koh did not have the beneficial title to the Property because his explanations on what he did not do with the Property were not satisfactory (see the passages set out at [7] above).
 In our view, even assuming that Koh had the burden of proof (which is not the case here), Koh’s explanations as to why he did not occupy the Property was not incredible.
 We would further point out:

  (a) The Property had been given to Koh and he could have done as he pleased with it.